tompearson/Moderation-Tool/README.md

 ## Community Guidelines

-The tool uses the Nextdoor Community Guidelines defined in `.cursorrules`:
+The tool uses the Community Guidelines defined in `.cursorrules`:

 - **Be Respectful** - No hate speech, harassment, or threats
 - **Keep It Relevant** - Posts must be relevant to the local community